-Hartpury University’s BSc (Hons) Animal Behaviour and Training and BSc (Hons) Animal Behaviour and Training with Canine (Clinical) degrees have been acknowledged by the Animal Behaviour and Training Council (ABTC) Programme Recognition Committee.
+Hartpury University’s BSc (Hons) Animal Behaviour and Training (Clinical) and BSc (Hons) Animal Behaviour and Training with Canine (Clinical) degrees have been acknowledged by the Animal Behaviour and Training Council (ABTC) Programme Recognition Committee.

 As a result, students who graduate from these programmes will have officially fulfilled the knowledge and understanding requirements required to be an ABTC Practitioner.